 The upgrade to the 700D was released in 2015: Canon 760D and has a few improvements across the board.

 The GoPro is perfect for action and water shots.
-I’ve used it on my zipline adventure in Whistler and many of my kayak trips around Vancouver.
-The GoPro comes with a waterproof case, however I’ve added a few more accessories, such as the floating hand grip (excellent for those kayak, and all water related trips), smart remote and filters.
+I’ve used it on my zipline adventure in Whistler and many of my kayak trips around Vancouver (with the GoPro Hero 4).
+The GoPro Hero 6 is waterproof, however I’ve added a few more accessories, such as the floating hand grip (excellent for those kayak, and all water related trips), smart remote and filters.

 My favourite GoPro accessory is the Floating Hand Grip.
 I use it almost all the time, even when I’m not near water.
 If you drop it in the water, your GoPro will float, which takes the stress out of capturing THE perfect shot in your kayak without the fear of losing it to the depths of the river/lake.
 I also find it reduces the shakiness when filming, so I use it when walking around as well.